jdarling/rouster/readme.md

 Rouster
 ===

+**NOTE:** Version 1.0.0 and up require Node 6+, if you need support for less than Node 6, install version 0.0.x

 **noun**
   * (Australian & US) an unskilled labourer on an oil rig
   * A name for a Dock Worker, also known as a Docker